Malar, Pakistan

 Malar is a town in the Awaran District of Balochistan province, Pakistan.
 It is located at 26°19'48N 64°55'10E and has an altitude of 548 metres (1801 feet).

+Malar is an underdeveloped town of Pakistan.
+Malar has a huge land with little population.
+The town was ruled by Mirwani Tribe in the Past.
+Mirwani tribe is still the leading tribe of Malar.